 Which RX 6750 XT Graphics Card Should You Buy?

-With four RX 6750 XT AIBs looming over your head, which one should you really get for your setup?
+With four RX 6750 XT AIBs looming over your head, which one should you get for your setup?

 If you want to save a bit of money, get the Best Budget Pick, MSI’s RX 6750 XT MECH.